YiChenLin2000/TeamProject_t3/README.md

 ### 2. final_project_test Folder(under src/test/java/edu/neu/coe/info6205)

 #### -- WebCrawlerTest.java:
 The test class used to mock interactions with Neo4j and verify that URLs are processed correctly.
-It ensures that methods such as saveUrlToGraph() and saveLinkToGraph() are being called properly.
+It ensures that methods are being called properly.